feather-rs/feather/README.md

 The server will create a configuration file (`feather.toml`) which you can modify.

 The server currently only supports 1.13.2 clients and world saves.
 In the future, additional versions will be supported.

-Notes:
-* Feather currrently requires OpenSSL, which it compiles from source.
-For this to work, you need to have perl, make, and a C compiler installed.
-On Linux, you should be fine, but on Windows, you might have difficulties with this.